 Fatty Liver: Your HDL cholesterol carries extra fat from your bloodstream to your liver.
 Too much fat stored in your liver is called a fatty liver.
 Your liver is supposed to prevent blood sugar levels from rising too high.
 When blood sugar levels rise, the pancreas releases insulin which lowers high blood sugar levels by driving sugar from the bloodstream into the liver.
 However, if you have a fatty liver, it does not accept the sugar, so blood sugar levels remain high to cause diabetes.

-Look at your most recent blood tests for your triglyceride and HDL cholesterol numbers.
+You can check your own triglyceride/HDL ratio.
+Look at your most recent blood tests for your triglycerides and HDL cholesterol numbers, and divide the triglycerides number by the HDL number.
 If your triglyceride/HDL ratio is greater than 3.75, you are likely to be at least pre-diabetic.
 If you can also pinch more than three inches of fat under the skin on your belly, you may already be diabetic.
 Check with your doctor.
-Realize that you cannot cure diabetes with drugs alone; you must change your lifestyle to prevent or cure diabetes:
+Realize that you cannot cure diabetes with drugs alone; you must change your lifestyle to prevent or cure diabetes and to reduce your risk for a heart attack:

 • lose weight if overweight